 The original 1996 slasher film Scream has already had three sequels and a 2015 MTV series, however, since fans can’t get enough of the masked killer, another reboot is officially in the works.

-David Arquette will reprise his role as Sheriff Dewey Riley and is “thrilled to reunite” with his “Scream family, old and new.”
+Arquette will be back as Sheriff Dewey Riley and is “thrilled to reunite” with his “Scream family, old and new.”

 “Scream has been such a big part of my life, and for both the fans and myself, I look forward to honouring Wes Craven’s legacy,” Arquette said in a statement.

-While no other casting announcements have been made, conversations are underway with other legacy cast to join the project.
+While no other casting announcements have been made, conversations are underway for other legacy cast to join the project.

 Its stars, most of who were already very well known at the time, included Arquette, Neve Campbell, Matthew Lillard and Courtney Cox, plus a very special appearance by Drew Barrymore.

 According to The Hollywood Reporter back in March, Spyglass Entertainment is developing the new film and has attached the directors of horror film Ready or Not, Matthew Bettinelli-Olpin and Tyler Gillett.